youh4ck3dme/BORN4PORN/README.md

 ## Deployment

-This project is optimized for deployment on Firebase App Hosting.
+This project is optimized for deployment on Vercel.